Get ready to visit the world of Avatar — for real.

-The grove, formally known as Tree Farm License (TFL) 46, picked up media hype for being one of the only untouched resources left in North America.
-Because of its “spectacular and accessible” newly-discovered old-growth red cedars and Douglas firs, the site has been named after the magical environment of the 2009 hit film Avatar.
+Because of its “spectacular and accessible” newly-identified old-growth red cedars and Douglas-firs, the site has been named after the magical environment of the 2009 hit film Avatar.

 Yet the site has come under recent attention as some of the trees have been freshly marked for logging.
 Now, AFA hopes some untraced exposure will help keep this resource protected for generations to come, as they prepare to compete with a Surrey-based logging company and the provincial government.